Stoma

 Advertisement - Scroll to continue

-What Is Stoma?
+What is Stoma?

 A stoma is a connection between the lumen of the hollow organ and the surface of the skin or mucous membrane through surgery.
 This means that a stoma is a deliberate procedure to create an artificial connection to the bowel or ureter.